 Mia Moon reserve has good Yellow & White pom poms and Blue fairy, Snail & some Spider orchids have been found at the second rock 200mtrs further west opposite the old school site.
 Petrudor Rocks, perfect picnic spot with blue fairy & leek orchids found at the top of the rock.

-Wildflower bus tours will be commencing on the 23rd of August.
 Free camping site at Canna located 40kms north of Morawa towards Mullewa.
 In Canna you will find blue fairy orchids and pink candy orchids.
 Wreath flowers starting to appear on the Yalgoo Rd.

 Coorow - close to town